picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/contributing/patches.rst

 * If you add new files or directories you should add your name to the ``MAINTAINERS`` file.

+* Initial submission of new PMDs should be prepared against a corresponding repo.

+  * Thus, for example, initial submission of a new network PMD should be prepared against dpdk-next-net repo.

+  * Likewise, initial submission of a new crypto or compression PMD should be prepared against dpdk-next-crypto repo.

+  * For other PMDs and more info, refer to the ``MAINTAINERS`` file.

 * New external functions should be added to the local ``version.map`` file.
-  See the :doc:`Guidelines for ABI policy and versioning </contributing/versioning>`.
+See the :doc:`ABI policy <abi_policy>` and :ref:`ABI versioning <abi_versioning>` guides.
 New external functions should also be added in alphabetical order.

 * Important changes will require an addition to the release notes in ``doc/guides/rel_notes/``.
   See the :ref:`Release Notes section of the Documentation Guidelines <doc_guidelines>` for details.